Improving Generalization of Complex Models under Unbounded Loss Using PAC-Bayes Bounds: Proposed method

 \textbf{The second stage of training:} \citet{gastpar2023fantastic,nagarajan2019uniform} showed that achieving high accuracy on certain distributions precludes the possibility of getting a tight generalization bound in overparameterized settings.
-This also implies that it is less possible to use reasonable generalization bound to fully train one overparameterized model on a particular dataset.
-By minimizing the PAC-Bayes bound only, it is also observed in our PAC-Bayes training that the training accuracy can not be $100\%$.
-Therefore, we add a second stage to ensure convergence of the training loss.
-Specifically, in Stage 2, we continue to update the model by minimizing only $\mathbb{E}_{\h\sim\mathcal{Q}_{\hat{\sigmal}}}\ell(\h;\mathcal{S})$ over $\h$, and keep all other variables (i.e., $\lambdal$, $\sigmal$) fixed to the solution found by Stage 1.
+This implies that it is less possible to use reasonable generalization bound to fully train one overparameterized model on a particular dataset.
+It is also observed in our PAC-Bayes training experiments that, oftentimes, minimizing the PAC-Bayes bound only (Stage 1) cannot make the training accuracy reach $100\%$.
+If this happens\footnote{Note that there are cases when the second stage is not necessary, including but not limited to 1) the network is shallow 2) the dataset is simple 3) a good prior is chosen.
+In these cases, the training accuracy can already reach 100\% in Stage 1.}, we add a second stage to further increase the training accuracy.
+Specifically, in Stage 2, we continue to update the model by minimizing only $\mathbb{E}_{\boldsymbol{\theta}\sim\mathcal{Q}_{{\boldsymbol{\mu}},\hat{\sigmal}}}\ell(f_{\boldsymbol{\theta}};\mathcal{S})$ over $\boldsymbol{\mu}$, and keep all other variables (i.e., $\lambdal$, $\sigmal$) fixed to the solution found by Stage 1.
 This is essentially a stochastic gradient descent with noise injection, the level of which has been learned from Stage 1.
-At the high level, this two-stage training is similar to the idea of learning-rate scheduler (LRS).
-In LRS, the initial large learning rate introduces an implicit bias that guides the solution path towards a flat region \citep{cohen2021gradient,barrett2020implicit}, and the later smaller learning rate ensures the convergence to a local minimizer in this region.
-Without the large learning rate stage, it cannot reach the flat region, and without the small learning rate, it cannot converge to a local minimizer.
+The two-stage training is similar to the idea of the learning-rate scheduler (LRS).
+In LRS, the initial large learning rate introduces an implicit bias that guides the solution path towards a flat region \citep{cohen2021gradient,barrett2020implicit}, and the later lower learning rate ensures the convergence to a local minimizer in this region.
+Without the large learning rate stage, it cannot reach the flat region; without the small learning rate stage, it cannot converge to a local minimizer.
 For the two-stage PAC-Bayes training, Stage 1 (PAC-Bayes stage) guides the solution to flat regions by minimizing the generalization bound, and Stage 2 is necessary for an actual convergence to a local minimizer.

-The practical impacts of each stage are also very similar to those of the LRS.
+\textbf{Regularizations in the PAC-Bayes training:} By plugging the KL divergence \eqref{eq:klscalar} into \ref{eq:l_pac}, we can see that in the case of Gaussian priors and posteriors, the PAC-Bayes loss is nothing but the original training loss augmented by a noise injection and a weight decay, except that strength of both of them are automatically learned during training.
+More discussions are available in Appendix~\ref{apsec:regularization}.

 \textbf{Prediction:} After training, we use the mean of the posterior as the trained model and perform deterministic prediction on the test dataset.
 In Appendix~\ref{apsec:determine}, we provide some mathematical intuition of why the deterministic predictor is expected to perform even better than the Bayesian predictor.